Do you love history?

 Due to the size of this collection, the photos are being added to the New York Heritage website in batches which are expected every week or two until completed.
 The photographs are searchable and any known notes about the photograph are also included.

-Palmyra Community Library House & Building History Project
+Palmyra House and Building History Project

-About: The Palmyra Community Library, 402 E. Main Street, Palmyra, NY has a Local History Room which includes maps, scrapbooks, genealogical files and photographs, newspaper indexes, local history books, regional and community interest holdings, files and other information that relates to Palmyra’s rich history.
+We have a Local History Room which includes maps, scrapbooks, genealogical files and photographs, newspaper indexes, local history books, regional and community interest holdings, files and other information that relates to Palmyra’s rich history.
 One of the questions the staff gets regularly is, “How can I find out more about my house?”

 The library has established a Palmyra House & Building History Project, where histories of properties in Palmyra are collected and preserved.
 Space in the library’s local history room has been created to hold these histories.